mrusho/junior-developer-test/README.md

  - Read the README or instructions for each problem to understand the requirements.

- - You may choose any 3 problems to solve.

  - Make sure your code is clean, well-documented, and functional.

 <br>